Common starling: Benefits and problems

 Common starlings take advantage of agricultural fields, livestock facilities, and other human related sources of food and nest sites.
 Starlings often assault crops such as grapes, olives, and cherries by consuming excessive amounts of crops in large flock sizes and in new grain fields, starlings pull up young plants and eat the seeds.
 In caged trials, it was shown that starlings eat 7–23 g of animal food daily and 20–40 g of plant food meaning a decent portion of crops are consumed by these birds.
 Bird damage to grapes in 1968 cost upwards to $4.4 million while losing almost 17% of the crops.
 Common starlings also often congregate at feeding troughs to eat grain and concurrently contaminate the food and water sources provided for livestock with their droppings.
 For example, high protein supplements added to cattle feed are selectively eaten by common starlings.
 In 1968, the cost of cattle rations consumed during winter by starlings was $84 per 1,000 starlings and is proposed to be much more expensive today given an increase in current cattle feed costs.
 The English or house sparrow (Passer domesticus) and the common starling are considerable agricultural pests, together causing an estimated US$1 billion per year in crop damages.

 The large size of flocks can also cause problems.
-Common starlings may be sucked into aircraft jet engines, one of the worst instances of this being an incident in Boston in 1960, when sixty-two people died after a turboprop airliner flew into a flock and plummeted into the sea at Winthrop Harbor.
 The large roosts of the common starling pose many safety hazards for aircraft, mainly including the clogging of engines that concurrently shutdown the plane into descent.
-From the years 1990–2001, 852 incidents of aircraft hazard due to starlings and blackbirds were reported with 39 strikes causing major damage that cost a total of $1,607,317.
+One of the worst instances of this was the Eastern Air Lines Flight 375 incident in Boston in 1960, when 62 people died after a turboprop airliner flew into a flock and plummeted into the sea at Winthrop Harbor.
+From the years 1990–2001, 852 incidents of aircraft hazard due to starlings and New World blackbirds were reported with 39 strikes causing major damage that cost a total of $1,607,317.

 Starlings' droppings can contain the fungus Histoplasma capsulatum, the cause of histoplasmosis in humans.
 At roosting sites this fungus can thrive in accumulated droppings.
 There are a number of other infectious diseases that can potentially be transmitted by common starlings to humans, although the potential for the birds to spread infections may have been exaggerated.
 The spread of disease to livestock is also a concern, possibly more important than starling's effects on food consumption or transmission of disease to humans.
 The spreading of Histoplasmosis reported in a Nebraska manufacturing facility saw a loss of 10,000 pigs from the spread of the disease which was valued at $1 million loss in 2014.